trogers1/kickstart.nvim/vim_cheatsheet.md

   - `fa` find file with a filename that matches your search term (INCLUDING hidden files, dotfiles, etc.)
   - `fw` find file with contents that match your search term (INCLUDING hidden files, dotfiles, etc.)
 - `z=` when highlighting miss-spelled word will show alternatives to change to
+- `Shift-j` joins the next line to the current line (removing the line break)